-Canfield Learning Styles
+Canfield Learning Styles (LS)

 Everyone has multiple learning styles.
-Dr. Albert A. Canfield created a learning styles inventory as most people do not know what their best learning styles are or that their styles differ from others.
-There is no one right or best learning style.
+Dr. Albert A. Canfield created a learning styles (LS) inventory as most people do not know what their LSs are or that their styles differ from others.
+There is no one right or best LS.
 Our styles of learning, if accommodated, can result in improved attitudes toward learning and an increase in productivity, academic achievement, and creativity.
 We use some styles when learning, but we tend to prefer a small number of instructional methods.
 Furthermore, evidence indicates that an individual can learn better, smarter, faster and retain more information when material is presented in one's preferred learning style/multiple intelligence.
 However, research does not support that there will be one right method to teach to a student.

 Humans learn in a variety of ways and it is likely that there are ways that have yet to be discovered along with the instructional methods to meet them.
-Presenting information to students in only one learning style does not meet all of the student's needs.
-For example, a student might have roughly the same preference for learning content through visual and hands-on materials.
-If the content is presented only to the visual preference, the student would not learn as completely as he/she would if the content was presented through hands-on methods.
-Since all students learn differently due to a dominant or preferred learning style.
+Presenting information to students in only one LS does not meet all of the student's needs.
+A student might have roughly the same preference for learning content through visual and hands-on materials.
+If the content is presented only to the visual preference, the student would not learn as completely as he/she would if the content was presented by hands-on methods.
+All students learn differently due to a dominant or preferred LS.

 The Canfield LS instrument is easy to use and self-scoring.
-It provides students with knowledge about their individual learning styles is and how they differ from others.
+It provides students with knowledge about their individual LS is and how they differ from others.
 The instrument is paper based and takes about 30 minutes to complete.
-It can be submitted before the class begins or the institution may keep the learning styles of all students on record and make them available to instructors.
+It can be submitted before the class begins or the institution may keep the LS scores of all students on record and make them available to instructors.
 The instrument helps determine preferred learning conditions, areas of interests, modes of learning, and course expectations.